nrl-ai/CustomChar/README.md

 - Step 3: Deploy html documentation from `docs/_build/html`.

-- Step 4: Our lastest documentation is deployed at <https://docs.customchar.com>.
+- Step 4: Our latest documentation is deployed at <https://docs.customchar.com>.

 ## 7. Contribution

 We welcome all contributions to this project.

 - For coding style, please follow the style of the existing code.
-- We use format tool for auto formating the code.
-You can use the following command to format code before commiting:
+- We use a format tool for auto formatting the code.
+You can use the following command to format code before committing:

 ```bash
 pre-commit install # Install pre-commit hook